 Every tool on this list was assessed across six dimensions:

 Screening accuracy.
 Does the AI understand context through semantic matching, or does it just scan for keyword overlap?
-Can it recognize that someone who "led a 12-person engineering team through a product launch" has project management experience even if those words never appear?
-This distinction matters more than most feature lists suggest - a keyword-based screener will reject strong candidates who don't use the exact vocabulary your job posting uses.
+Recognizing that “led a 12-person engineering team through a product launch” signals project management experience - even when those words never appear - is what separates useful AI from a glorified keyword filter.

-Database and sourcing.
-Does the tool provide its own candidate database, or does it only screen inbound applicants?
-A tool that sources and screens simultaneously removes an entire manual step from the pipeline.
-Think about it this way: if your screening tool can only evaluate candidates who've already applied, you're still dependent on job ads and inbound traffic for volume.
+Put differently: if your screening tool can only evaluate candidates who’ve already applied, you’re still dependent on job ads and inbound traffic for volume.
 A platform with its own database lets you go on offense.

 Bias safeguards.
 What guardrails exist to prevent discriminatory screening?
 Does the tool offer resume anonymization, bias auditing, or compliance reporting?